How to Stop Masturbating: 12 Strategies That Actually Work

 - Access educational content when motivation dips

 The streak becomes something you protect.
-At day 30, you're not just fighting an urge โ you're protecting 30 days of accumulated discipline.
+At day 30, you're not just fighting an urge.
+You're protecting 30 days of accumulated discipline.

 9. Cut Pornography Completely